philipturner/metal-benchmarks/README.md

 ## Instruction Throughputs

-Throughput and latency are measured in cycles. <!--If listed with a comma, throughputs differ between Apple 7 and Apple 8 (TODO: Test A15).--> Concurrency means the number of times each pipeline's circuitry is physically duplicated.
+Throughput and latency are measured in cycles.
+If listed with a comma, throughputs differ between A14 and M1.
+A14 is listed first. --> Concurrency means the number of times each pipeline's circuitry is physically duplicated.
 For example, a 2-cycle operation needs 2 pipelines/ALU to reach 1 cycle/instruction throughput.

 > Little's Law: Concurrency = Latency / Throughput
 >